 \subsection{The optimal blind denoiser}

-The first step is to understand the population minimizer of the blind denoising problem \eqref{eq:empirical_loss}: Given infinite data and perfect optimization, what is~\eqref{eq:empirical_loss} learning?
-Since the noise level is not known, it should be treated as a random variable as opposed to a known parameter.
+The first step is to understand the population minimizer of the blind denoising problem of \eqref{eq:empirical_loss}: Given infinite data and perfect optimization, what is learned?
+Since the noise level is not known, it should be treated as a random variable (as opposed to a known parameter).
 From a Bayesian perspective, the optimal solution then comes from marginalizing over this random variable.
-The following theorem makes this precise and indicates that the optimal blind denoiser can be expressed as a \emph{conditional average} of score functions. \begin{cproposition}{Optimal blind denoiser}{bd_minimizer} The population minimizer of \eqref{eq:empirical_loss} is
+The following theorem makes this precise and indicates that the optimal blind denoiser can be expressed as a \emph{conditional average} of score functions. \begin{proposition} The population minimizer of \eqref{eq:empirical_loss} is

 where $p_\sigma \defeq p_X * \cN(0,\sigma^2I)$, and